JoeyButler/gtpr/README.md

 #GTPR
-An easier way of managing Github Pull Requests across multiple repos.
+The easy way to manage Github Pull Requests across multiple repos.

 GTPR is a YASPTOSWLTC (yet another side project turned open-source with litte test coverage).
 Basically, this is a really bare bones app that I